ABC News smartly uses video walls to create town hall setup in museum theater

 Overall, the set arrangement allowed the production to walk the fine line of allowing the program to be interaction (which is an inherent part of a town hall format) while also keeping people distanced.

-The network also installed additional LED arrays in front of the first tier of audience seating, one one of the small balconies normally used for accessible seating and high above the rear of the seating area.
+The network also installed additional LED arrays from ROE Visual in front of the first tier of audience seating, one of the small balconies normally used for accessible seating and high above the rear of the seating area.

 As part of the safety protocols, audience members remained near their seats to ask questions and had individual label mics.
 Some kept theirs masks on while asking and others opted to take them off.